-Following are some Q&A-styled examples that should give you a good idea on how the 'watch' command works.
+Following are some Q&A-styled examples that should give you a good idea of how the 'watch' command works.

 Q1.
 How does the watch command works?

 The basic usage of the watch command is very easy - all you have to do is to run the tool with a command name as input.
 For example:

 The above command produced the following output on my system:

 The first line of the output tells the output of the command 'date' is being refreshed after every 2 seconds (that's the default time interval), followed by the current date/time of the system.
 The second line is the actual output of the 'date' command that's getting refreshed after every couple of seconds.

 Q2.
-How to make watch highlight difference between updates?
+How to make watch highlight the difference between updates?

 As already explained in the previous section, the output of the command being tracked is regularly updated (after 2 seconds by default).
 In case you want, you can also make 'watch' highlight the part of output that's changing between updates.